algernon/madness/resources/posts/2015-11-20-looking-for-a-keyboard.markdown

  [clojure:typed]: https://www.youtube.com/watch?v=uk3A41U0iO4

-**Update**: There is a [follow up post], with a few more keyboards explored, and a semi-final verdict.
+**Update**: There is a [follow up post][blog:followup], with a few more keyboards explored, and a semi-final verdict.
 Thanks everyone for the feedback and help, much appreciated!

+ [blog:followup]: /blog/2015/11/23/keyboard-updates/

 <!-- more -->